rythei/hosel/README.md

 # Hosel.io

 Tournament golf pools with your crew.
 Pick players.
 Follow the action.
 Claim the pot.

-🚧 **Status:** Pre-launch — targeting PGA Championship (May 15, 2026) for beta.
+🚧 **Status:** Launched

 ## What is this?